 These are roundtrip rates — and they are pretty incredible!
 Many other frequent flyer programs charge a similar amount of miles to fly just one way.

 And you can also fly ANA-operated flights beyond Japan, like to Australia starting from 105,000 miles roundtrip in business class!
-You can expand each region on the ANA website to find the rates or just have a look at this grid-like chart they used to publish to see all the zones in one view.
+You can expand each region on the ANA website to find the rates or just have a look at this grid-like chart from ANA's member's guide to see all the zones in one view.

 It can be a little hard to follow if you've never seen something like this before.
 But if you follow a “C” (Business Class) fare from Zone 6 (North America) over to the column for Zone 10 (Oceania), you'll see that it's just 105,000 miles roundtrip in the low season (L).